Key Takeaways

 AI Imaging with Overjet: Another Milestone

-Oryx has integrated Overjet’s FDA-cleared clinical AI into its practice management software to give providers real-time AI analysis.
+Recently, Oryx logged a new chapter in its AI story by announcing a partnership with Overjet, the world leader in dental AI.
+This partnership allows Oryx to integrate Overjet’s FDA-cleared clinical AI into its practice management software to give providers real-time AI analysis.
 Oryx users are now able to detect caries, calculus, bone levels, periapical radiolucencies (PARLs), anatomical structures, and more.
 The new AI features work seamlessly alongside existing features and workflows.

 In practice, this means more consistent, confident diagnostics, increasing clinical efficiency without the risk of sacrificing quality.
 Patients will have a better understanding of their treatment options, increasing case acceptance rate.